jlink/how-to-specify-it/docs/README.md

 }
 ```

 > and, in a similar way, metamorphic properties for the other functions in the API under test.
 We derived sixteen different properties in this way, which are ~~listed in Appendix A~~ [available on Github](https://github.com/jlink/how-to-specify-it/blob/master/src/test/java/htsi/bst/BST_Properties.java#L133).
-The trickiest case is union which, as a binary operation, can have either argument modified — or both.
+The trickiest case is `union` which, as a binary operation, can have either argument modified — or both.
 We also found that some properties could be motivated in more than one way.
-For example, property `insert_union` (above) can be motivated as a metamorphic test for insert, in which the argument is modified by union, or as a metamorphic test for union, in which the argument is modified by insert.
-Likewise, the metamorphic tests we wrote for find replicated the postconditions we wrote above for insert, delete and union.
+For example, property `insert_union` (above) can be motivated as a metamorphic test for `insert`, in which the argument is modified by `union`, or as a metamorphic test for `union`, in which the argument is modified by `insert`.
+Likewise, the metamorphic tests we wrote for `find` replicated the postconditions we wrote above for `insert`, `delete` and `union`.
 We do not see this as a problem: that there is more than one way to motivate a property does not make it any less useful, or any harder to come up with!
 >
 > > __Summary:__ _A metamorphic property tests a single function by making (usually) two related calls, and checking the expected relationship between the two results._

 #### Preservation of Equivalence

 > Now that we have an equivalence relation on trees, we may wonder whether the operations under test preserve it.
-For example, we might try to test whether insert preserves equivalence as follows:
+For example, we might try to test whether `insert` preserves equivalence as follows:

 ```java
 @Property